jvo203/FITSWEBQLSE/README.md

 ![Alt text](IVOA.jpg?raw=true "JVO Breaking Through the 1TB Barrier")

 # FITSWEBQLSE STATUS
 The first "stable" BETA milestone has been reached.
-Work has turned towards debugging and adding extra higher moments.
-Works fine on Apple Silicon (for example Apple Mac Studio with M1 Ultra).
+It works fine on Apple Silicon.
+Work has turned towards debugging and adding support for extra higher moments.

 ## PROJECT LAZARUS (a.k.a.
 FORTRAN RESURRECTED) (January 2022 ~)
 A resurrection of the previous Fortran code, this time without CoArrays but with manual HTTP-based distributed computing.
 Julia has been found to suffer from serious RAM fragmentation and/or automatic garbage collection issues after running for "long-enough" in a 24h server environment.